AlphaCentauriSpark/WiskyBusiness/README.md

 # Wisky Business

-Wisky Business is a simple multiplayer memory game with the goal of raising awareness for animals in need of adoption in your local area.
+Wisky Business is a multi-page multiplayer memory game with the goal of raising awareness for animals in need of adoption in your local area.
 Play solo, invite a friend, or skip straight to our catalog showcasing furry friends in need of adoption at a shelter near you!

 ### Table of Contents